NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/WMAUpgradeTooling/README.md

 ## Approach and Plan

-1. Testing and iterate the python version conversion
+1. Test and iterate the python version conversion
 1. Explore options for running python externally to 3D slicer to allow the porting of required dependenceis.
 1. Document functionality to ensure coverage for the testing suite